-There has never been a better time for plant owners (think ethanol, gas processing, fertilizer, etc.) to embrace carbon capture, utilization and storage (CCUS) opportunities.
+There has never been a better time for plant owners (think ethanol, gas processing, fertilizer, etc.) to embrace carbon capture and storage (CCS) opportunities.
 It can be an intimidating prospect to take the journey, from releasing CO2 to the atmosphere, to safely capturing and storing CO2 several thousand feet underground.
 This can be technically and financially complicated.
 Like any journey, it is good to start with a map and a plan.

-6 Steps to Successful CCUSA CCUS program has several steps, each with its own costs and timelines.
+6 Steps to Successful CCSA CCS program has several steps, each with its own costs and timelines.
 This six-step phased approach will reduce risk and ensure a successful project.

 Time to Complete: About 3 months